nodejitsu/handbook/book.md

     }

-If no node engine is specified, nodejitsu will default to v0.4.12.
+If no node engine is specified, jitsu will prompt for it automatically.

 ## Snapshots
 <a name='features/snapshots'></a>